dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 -----------------

 The problem instance from MIPLIB is "30n20b8" and is again given as an .mps file.
-The problem data, including runtimes, resource usage, time horizon, precedence constraints, and bounds on job runtimes, is extracted from the file.
 HiGHS, SCIP, and COIN-OR (with Pulp) were run by loading the .mps file as a model.

 The Stride model formulation follows a pattern similar to that of cumulative